 By Bradley Stockwell

 I once had a friend after a long night of drinking consult me on his living room couch, “What does quantum mechanics really mean?”
+I guess he asked because I blabbed about physics so much that he considered me an expert in the field rather than just the casual student I really am.
 I was taken aback for this particular friend and I had never discussed physics—let alone quantum mechanics—in our entire five year relationship.
-He was a former UCSB frat boy and he was the friend I turned to when I needed a break from my intellectual studies to indulge in the simpler pleasures of life such as women and beer.
+He was the friend I turned to when I needed a break from intellectual studies to indulge in the simpler pleasures of life such as beer and sports.
 He was also so heavily inebriated that I was pretty sure he wasn’t even going to remember asking the question in the morning (which I was indeed later proven right).

 I answered casually, “Well, it’s the physics of atoms and atoms make up everything, so I guess it means everything.”
 Not satisfied with my answer he replied slurredly, “No really, what does it mean?
 We can’t really see what goes on in an atom so how do we really know?
 What if it’s just some guys too smart for their own good making it all up?
 Can we really trust it?
 From what I know we still don’t completely understand it so how do we know if it’s really real?
 Maybe there’s just some things as humans were not supposed to understand.”

-I’ll be honest I was in shock for I had never heard my friend express this type of existential thinking before.
-Not to paint him one-sidedly, we had had many intelligent discussions on finances, the economy, politics, but never physics and philosophy.
-Maybe it had something to do with the marijuana joint I just passed to him.
-Anyways, after a few moments of contemplation I answered, “Everything from your smartphone to the latest advances in medicine, computer and materials technology, to the fact you’re changing channels on the TV with that remote in your hand is a result of understanding quantum mechanics.
+After a few moments of contemplation I answered: “Everything from your smartphone to the latest advances in medicine, computer and materials technology, to the fact you’re changing channels on the TV with that remote in your hand is a result of understanding quantum mechanics.
 But you’re right; we still don’t fully understand it and it’s continually showing us that the universe is probably a place we’ll never fully grasp, but that doesn’t mean we should give up…” I then continued with what might’ve been too highbrow of an explanation of quantum mechanics for an extremely drunk person at 3 a.m. because halfway through he fell asleep.

 As my friend snored beside me, I couldn’t help but be bothered that he and so many others still considered quantum mechanics such an abstract thing more than a hundred years after its discovery.
 I thought if only I could ground it in some way to make people realize that they interact with quantum mechanics every day; that it really was rooted in reality and not a part of some abstract world only understood by physicists.
 I myself being a layperson with no university-level education in science learned to understand it with nothing more than some old physics books and free online classes.
 Granted it wasn’t easy and took a lot of work—work I’m still continuing, but it’s an extremely rewarding work because the more I understand, the more exciting and wonderful the world around me becomes.